mehtaculous/mehtaculous.github.io/README.md

 ## [Portfolio](https://mehtaculous.github.io)

-A compilation of stories, skills, and projects that provide insight into my developer journey
+A compilation of stories, skills, projects, and accomplishments that provide insight into my developer journey